fatimamahate/duplicate/README.md

 There is also an instruction which is one of the first things
 ##### Score Area
 * The Score area is included so that the user can see the score they have obtained.
-##### Purchase
+##### Play the Game
-* The online game can also have a corresponding card game which can be purchased on the link provided for Amazon.
+* The online game can also have a corresponding card game which can be played at The Board Room.
 ### Future
 * Introduce a second page that sells card games instead of linking to another website.
 * Introduce event listeners for keyboard inputs.